tarantool/doc/doc/dev_guide/lua_style_guide.rst

 Don't forget to comment your Lua code.
 You shouldn't comment Lua syntax (assume that the reader already knows the Lua language).
 Instead, tell about functions/variable names/etc.

+Start a sentence with a capital letter and end with a period.

 Multiline comments: use matching (``--[[ ]]--``) instead of simple (``--[[ ]]``).